phenixxmos/Surround-Sound-Recording/README.md

-# Surround-Sound-Recording
+# Surround Sound Recording
-Sample Surround Sound Recording
+Sample Surround Sound Recording with the following speaker configuration 7.1
+2.1
+2.0
+1.0

+# Capture Method
-This was recording using 3550 slice kit board
-The reciever was a Yamaha RX-A1070BL reciever and Panansonic DP-UB820 Bluray Player.
-Using the the Preamp output from the Yamaha Reciever using firmware versions
+This was recording using 3550 slice kit board.
+The reciever was a Yamaha RX-A1070BL and Panansonic DP-UB820 Bluray Player.

-# Track Order